yw1055/Planning-of-Robot/README.md

   ##AWA* is an anytime weighted heuristic search finding a sequence of improved path solutions and eventually converges to an optimal solution.

-  ##RWA* is an anytime weighted heuristic search restarting the new search from the start state to the goal state
+  ##RWA* is an anytime weighted heuristic search restarting the new search from the start state to the goal state to